ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 Also, few-shot prompting is out of scope for this blog post: it's too laborious to optimize prompts and it might be difficult to do a comparison.
 I'll also run the experiments for three trials and report the mean and standard deviation to account for variance in the LLM's output.
-The prompt text will still be in English, just to be consistent with TM's blog post.
-Their prompt was simple: *"What's the sentiment of this tweet?"*
+The prompt text will still be in English, just to be consistent with the Thinking Machines blog post (their prompt for sentiment analysis was simple: *"What's the sentiment of this tweet?"*).

 Finally, I am using [**spacy-llm**](https://github.com/explosion/spacy-llm) throughout the experiments.
 I highly recommend trying spacy-llm if you're building production-grade LLM pipelines.
 You can find and reproduce my work on Github!

+*[Full disclosure: I used to contribute to the earlier versions of spacy-llm as part of my work at Explosion]*

 ## Preliminary: where are my prompts?